OndrejSladky/fmsi-supplement/README.md

+# Supplementary repository for the FMSI paper

+Ondřej Sladký, Pavel Veselý, Karel Břinda:
-# Supplementary repository for "FroM Superstring to Indexing: a space-efficient index for unconstrained k-mer sets using the Masked Burrows-Wheeler Transform (MBWT)"
+*FroM Superstring to Indexing: a space-efficient index for unconstrained k-mer sets using the Masked Burrows-Wheeler Transform (MBWT)"*, to appear on **bioRxiv**, 2024.

 <!-- vim-markdown-toc GFM -->